tobri008/cardGameSim/README.md

 ===============================

-Utils file provides the randomizer
+Utils file provides the randomizer.
 Players are initalized in the players file
 Cards are given value in the cards file
 The deck is initalized and shuffled in the decks file